Last Call – A prime-time read of what’s going down in Florida politics.

 Wake Up Early?

-The Criminal Justice Estimating Conference will hold what is known as a post-session “impact” conference.
-That’s at 1 p.m., 117 Knott Building, the Capitol.
+The Revenue Estimating Conference will discuss tobacco taxes and money from a settlement with the tobacco industry.
+That’s at 2 p.m., 117 Knott Building, the Capitol.